KasparEtter/ef1p/internet/index.md

 between [redundancy](https://en.wikipedia.org/wiki/Redundancy_(engineering))
 and [scalability](https://en.wikipedia.org/wiki/Scalability).
 It is therefore usually the preferred network topology.
-(The node marked with an asterisk is connected to two routers in order to increase its availability.
+Furthermore, the node marked with an asterisk is connected to two routers in order to increase its availability.
 Because of higher costs,
-this is usually only done for [critical systems](https://en.wikipedia.org/wiki/Critical_system) such as very important servers.)
+this is usually only done for [critical systems](https://en.wikipedia.org/wiki/Critical_system), which provide crucial services.

 ## Signal routing